 8. You aren’t using Asana to its fullest extent (i.e. you don’t realize it’s MORE than just a task and project management tool).
 Once again, this is NOT your fault.
 But realizing, understanding, and actually using Asana as MORE than just a task and project management tool will CHANGE the way you do business!!

 Asana’s MAIN ROLE in your business should be to manage tasks and projects, yes.
-But it can also help you organize and keep track of ideas and information.
+But it can also help you organize and keep track of ideas and information (kind of like a database).
 It can even REPLACE all of those cute notebooks and colorful sticky notes from Target OR even that giant whiteboard that takes up a whole wall in your office. 👀

 Confession: I used to run MY ENTIRE BUSINESS from notebooks and sticky notes.
 They were neat, detailed, and of course, color coded (just like my notes were in school).
 But I also used to spend HOURS searching for ONE thing and stressing myself the heck out!!

 Everything changed when I discovered the magical world of project management tools and took the TIME to create the systems I knew I needed to run my business BETTER.

 But I know that creating systems is hard and downright overwhelming.
 It’s daunting and time-consuming and maybe even a little boring.

 Lucky for you, I’ve done ALL the heavy lifting. 💪🏻

 I’ve spent the last 11 years and 2 different businesses building sophisticated systems that manage people, projects, and everything in between (courses, content, clients, funnels, workflows, information, and launches, oh my)!!

 And now I’m serving them up for you on a silver platter as TEMPLATES you can upload, customize, and start using right now, today!!